 As much as we might hate to admit it, we’re all a bunch of big babies on the inside.
 That’s why adding pictures to your content is essential to help it go viral.

 Breaking up what’s otherwise just a massive wall of words with a few images here and there helps to keep a reader’s attention and can even help convince them to click in the first place if you combine an image with an attractive title.

-Pay attention to the quality of images you’re using, as well.
-While some pictures are better than no pictures, there’s no contest when it comes to glossy, professional snapshots and some grainy trash you took yourself on a 90’s-era flip phone.
+Pay attention to the quality of the images you’re using, as well.
+While some pictures are better than no pictures, there’s no contest when it comes to comparing glossy, professional snapshots to some grainy trash you took yourself on a 90’s-era flip phone.

 The numbers back this up, too, with one source finding over 121% more engagement on Facebook posts using professional quality images as opposed to less professional pictures.
 Even just having images in your article makes it seem more credible, too.